Did you know that you can see the Facebook and Twitter ads your competitors in the recruitment industry are running?

 How to View Competitors’ Ads on Facebook

-Not only does Facebook’s ad transparency feature enable you to view ads a page has been running on Facebook for the past seven days, but it also includes those appearing on Instagram, Messenger and Facebook’s partner network as well.
+Not only does Facebook’s ad transparency feature enable you to view the ads that a page is currently running on Facebook, but it also includes those on Instagram and Messenger as well.
 Here’s how to use it in four simple steps.

 - First, visit the Facebook page of the competitor whose adverts that you would like to view